mindorii/kws/README.md

 # End-to-end Keyword Spotting and Voice Activity Detection

-The reference implementation for [An End-to-End Architecture for Keyword Spotting and Voice Activity Detection](https://arxiv.org/abs/1611.09405)
+The reference implementation of the high quality keyword spotter introduced in [An End-to-End Architecture for Keyword Spotting and Voice Activity Detection](https://arxiv.org/abs/1611.09405).

 ## Abstract